-After your Declaration of Major form has been signed, the Academic Advisor will keep a copy and you will submit the original form to Student Central in Centennial Hall.
+After your Declaration of Major form has been signed, the Academic Advisor will keep a copy and you will submit the original form to Student Central in the Rice Centre.

 If you are declaring a double major, you will need to complete and submit a separate form for each major.

-Students completing a 4-year Bachelor of Arts degree are eligible for a minor.
+Students completing a 3-year or 4-year Bachelor of Arts degree are eligible for a minor.
 You are encouraged to meet with the MSC Academic Advisor to ensure that you are completing the appropriate courses.
-When you apply for graduation, you will need to fill out and submit a Minor Declaration Form along with your Application for Graduation.
+When you apply for graduation online, you will also need to fill out and submit a Minor Declaration Form.
 The UW Convocation Officer will review your transcript to ensure that you have completed the correct requirements for a minor and it will then be added to your student record.

-For information on what a flexible major or combined major is and how to declare one, please consult The University of Winnipeg Academic Advisors at 204.786.9257.
+For information on a flexible major or combined major and how to declare one, please consult The University of Winnipeg Academic Advisors at 204.786.9257.

-Yes you can, if you take the Education after-degree program.
-This means that you complete a 3-year BA and then apply for two additional years of Education.
+Yes, if you take the Education after-degree program.
+This means that you complete a 3-year Bachelor of Arts and then apply for two additional years of Education.
 You can take International Development Studies or Conflict Resolution Studies as a part of your 3-year BA, but you also need to take at least one teachable subject.
 Please contact the Department of Education at The University of Winnipeg for more information.

 Having differing perspectives on issues, particularly those relevant to International Development Studies and Conflict Resolution Studies, will make your classes more interesting.
 It also makes you more marketable when you look for work.
 In addition, a double major may be important when applying for graduate programs; few universities offer inter-disciplinary graduate programs and you may have to pursue a Masters degree in a traditional, discipline-based department.